Battle of the Denmark Strait: Opening moves

 Hood opened fire at 05:52.5 at a distance of approximately 26500 yd.
 Holland had ordered firing to begin on the leading ship, Prinz Eugen, believing from her position that she was Bismarck.
 Holland soon amended his order and directed both ships to engage the rear ship, Bismarck.
 Prince of Wales had already identified and engaged Bismarck, whereas Hood is believed to have continued to fire at Prinz Eugen for some time.

 Holland was a gunnery expert; he was well aware of the danger posed by Hoods thin deck armour, which offered weak protection against vertical plunging fire.
 Holland therefore wanted to reduce the range as quickly as possible, because at a shorter range the trajectory of Bismarcks shells would be flatter, and the shells would therefore be more likely to hit the armour belt protecting the sides of the ship or glance off the top deck, rather than penetrate vertically though the deck armour.
 Holland closed the range at an angle that placed the German ships too far forward of the beam, which meant that only 10 of the 18 British heavy guns could train and presented the Germans with a bigger target than necessary.
 One of Prince of Wales forward guns became unserviceable after the first salvo, leaving only 9 still firing.
 Suffolk and Norfolk tried to engage Bismarck during the action but both were out of range and had an insufficient speed advantage over Bismarck to rapidly close the range.

 The Germans also had the weather gauge, meaning that the British ships were steaming into the wind, with spray drenching the lenses of Prince of Wales "A" turret's 42 ft Barr and Stroud coincidence rangefinder and both British ships' "B" turret 30 ft rangefinders.
 The shorter based (15 ft) ones in the director towers had to be used instead.
 Holland had Prince of Wales stay close to Hood, conforming to Hoods movements instead of varying course and speed, which made it easier for the Germans to find the range to both British ships.
 It would have aided Holland's gunners if they had both fired upon Bismarck as originally planned, since they could time precisely each other's salvos to avoid mistaking one ship's fire for the other.
 The British could also use Concentration Fire, where both ships' main armament salvos would be controlled by one ship's fire control computer—probably Prince of Wales modern Admiralty Fire Control Table.
+All four ships, Bismarck, Prinz Eugen, Hood and Prince of Wales were fitted with gunnery radar: It seems likely that both German ships used their radar systems to obtain accurate ranges during the engagement, but the brand new radar systems fitted to Prince of Wales failed to obtain any radar ranges from her Type 284 or Type 281 radars.
+Prinz Eugen's war diary states that Bismarck and Prinz Eugen cooperated to maintain radar surveillance just prior to the engagement, indicating functional radar on both German ships.